Everything PR News

 Target Mistook Marketing for Law

 Target's roughly half-billion-dollar revenue miss was not a DEI problem.
-It was a governance failure communicated publicly in the worst possible way — and the company is still paying for the communication, not just the decision.
+It was a governance failure communicated publicly in the worst possible way, and the company is still paying for the communication rather than the underlying decision.

 Target lost roughly $500 million in expected quarterly revenue, watched its stock fall about 61% from its 2021 peak, cut 1,800 corporate jobs, and replaced its CEO.
 The popular narrative is that DEI killed Target.
-That is wrong.
-What killed Target was treating three different things as one thing — and announcing the confusion by press release.
+What actually killed Target was treating three different things as one thing and announcing the confusion by press release.

 When the company rolled back its "Belonging at the Bullseye" program in January 2025, it conflated legal compliance, internal HR practice, and external brand signaling into a single decision.
 They are not one decision.
 They sit in different statutes, on different timelines, with different audiences.
-An employer that fails to separate them is not managing risk.
-It is creating risk.
+An employer that fails to separate them is creating risk while believing it is managing risk.

 Three Buckets, Three Sets of Rules

 1. Compliance.
 Title VII, the ADA, the Pregnant Workers Fairness Act, the ADEA, state and city analogs, EEO-1 reporting, anti-retaliation statutes.
 None of this moves with an executive order.
 None of it is optional.
 No employer with 440,000 workers can scale this back, and Target did not try to.
-But the way Target announced the rollback signaled to its workforce — and to the plaintiffs' bar — that anti-discrimination commitments were political.
-That signal has a legal cost.
+The way Target announced the rollback, however, signaled to its workforce and to the plaintiffs' bar that anti-discrimination commitments were political.
+That signal carries a legal cost.

 2. Internal HR practice.
 Hiring pipelines, employee resource groups, supplier diversity, mentorship, manager training, recruiting partnerships.
 Almost none of this is legally required.
 All of it shapes culture, retention, and the cost of recruiting.
-This is where employers have real discretion — and where 440,000 hourly workers were watching to see what their employer actually believed.
+This is the layer where employers retain real discretion, and where 440,000 hourly workers were watching to see what their employer actually believed.

 3. External brand signaling.
 HRC Corporate Equality Index participation.
 Pride displays.
 Public commitments framed as press releases.
 Sponsored panels.
 This is marketing.
 It is also where the political exposure lives.
-Cutting here costs the least and signals the most.
+Cutting at this layer costs the least and signals the most.

 Each bucket has a different audience.
 Each one moves on a different timeline.
-Each one is governed by different law — or no law at all.
-Target tore all three out at once and called it a single decision.
-That is not risk management.
-That is panic with a communications plan.
+Each one is governed by different law, or by no law at all.
+Target tore all three out at once and called it a single decision, which is not risk management but panic with a communications plan attached.

 The Walmart Contrast